Sexual addiction: In-person support groups

-In places where none of the above are available, open meetings of Alcoholics Anonymous or Narcotics Anonymous may be a second-best option.
-At open AA and NA meetings, non-alcoholics/non-addicts are welcome to observe but not participate.
+In-person support groups are available in most of the developed world.
+Few studies have been done on the effectiveness of twelve-step treatment and the scientific support for the effectiveness of this treatment is weak.

 Support groups may be useful for uninsured or under-insured individuals.
 (See also: Alcoholics Anonymous.)
 They may also be useful as an adjunct to professional treatment.
 In addition, they may be useful in places where professional practices are full (i.e. not accepting new patients), scarce, or nonexistent, or where these practices have waiting lists.
 Finally, they may be useful for patients who are reluctant to spend money on professional treatment.

-Medications

-Antiviral drugs

-The term "pre-exposure prophylaxis" (PrEP) generally refers to the use of antiviral drugs to help prevent AIDS.
-PrEP is an optional treatment for people who are HIV-negative, but have a substantial risk of getting an HIV infection.

-In the US, most insurance plans cover these drugs.

 Epidemiology

 According to a systematic review from 2014, observed prevalence rates of sexual addiction/hypersexual disorder range from 3% to 6%.
 Some studies suggest that sex addicts are disproportionately male, at 80%.

+A review paper about pornography consumption notes that sex addiction is correlated with narcissism.

 History

 Sex addiction as a term first emerged in the mid-1970s when various members of Alcoholics Anonymous sought to apply the principles of 12-steps toward sexual recovery from serial infidelity and other unmanageable compulsive sex behaviors that were similar to the powerlessness and un-manageability they experienced with alcoholism.
-Multiple 12-step style self-help groups now exist for people who identify as sex addicts, including Sex Addicts Anonymous, Sexaholics Anonymous, Sex and Love Addicts Anonymous, and Sexual Compulsives Anonymous.
+Multiple 12-step style self-help groups now exist for people who identify as sex addicts, including Sex Addicts Anonymous, Sexaholics Anonymous, Sex and Love Addicts Anonymous, Sexual Recovery Anonymous, and Sexual Compulsives Anonymous.